buildpacks/rfcs/text/0000-project-toml-converter.md

 - Out of scope: parts of project.toml that aren't relevant to the platform api (like setting env vars)

 # Spec.
 Changes (OPTIONAL)
-new platform schema look something like that;
+The new platform schema could look something like:
 ```
 [project]
 id = "<string>"